-Sundance introduced the first potential feature contenders: Michael Showalter’s big Amazon Studios sale, “The Big Sick,” a true romance starring writer-actor Kumail Nanjani, as well as Geremy Jasper’s New Jersey rap musical “Patti Cake$” (Fox Searchlight), starring breakout Australian actress Danielle MacDonald and returning veteran Cathy Moriarty (“Raging Bull”), which also played Cannes, and Sony Pictures Classics’ elegiac gay romance “Call Me By Your Name” , directed by Luca Guadagnino and starring Armie Hammer, “Homeland” breakout Timothée Chalamet, and stalwart Michael Stuhlbarg as the teenager’s father.
+Sundance 2017 introduced the first potential feature contenders: Michael Showalter’s big Amazon Studios sale, “The Big Sick,” a true romance starring writer-actor Kumail Nanjiani, as well as Geremy Jasper’s New Jersey rap musical “Patti Cake$” (Fox Searchlight), starring breakout Australian actress Danielle Macdonald and returning veteran Cathy Moriarty (“Raging Bull”), which also played Cannes, and Sony Pictures Classics’ elegiac gay romance “Call Me By Your Name,” directed by Luca Guadagnino and starring Armie Hammer and “Homeland” breakout Timothée Chalamet as summer lovers, and stalwart Michael Stuhlbarg as the teenager’s father.

-Perhaps most interesting to watch is how Netflix will handle its $12.5 million pickup of Dee Rees’ post-World War II southern drama “Mudbound” starring Jason Clarke, Carey Mulligan, Garrett Hudland, Jason Mitchell, and an unrecognizable Mary J. Blige.
-Adapted by Rees and Virgil Williams from Hillary Jordan’s 2009 novel, this movie didn’t think small.
+It will be interesting to watch how Netflix will handle its $12.5 million pickup of Dee Rees’ post-World War II southern drama “Mudbound” starring Jason Clarke, Carey Mulligan, Garrett Hudland, Jason Mitchell and an unrecognizable Mary J. Blige.
+Adapted by Rees and Virgil Williams from Hillary Jordan’s 2009 novel, this movie is not small.
 Rees and cinematographer Rachel Morrison executed sweeping, gorgeous cinema with disciplined precision.
-The burgeoning streaming service plans a day and date release in a limited number of theaters to qualify for the Oscars.
+The burgeoning streaming service plans a day-and-date release in a limited number of theaters to qualify for the Oscars.

 Performers grabbing notice at Sundance included Melissa Leo, who steals Maggie Betts’ good-nuns-gone-bad movie “Novitiate.”
 Never underestimate Sony Pictures Classics’ ability to showcase a popular actor like Leo.